compas-dev/compas_fea/docs/_sources/tutorial/07_material.rst.txt

     mdl.add_material(Concrete(name='mat_concrete', fck=90))

 - The **ConcreteSmearedCrack** class (based on the Abaqus smeared crack material) creates a more general concrete material model object.
 Cracks are smeared across cracking areas, not individually modelled.
-The Young's modulus ``E``, Poisson's ratio ``v`` and density ``p`` are all explicitly given, as no defaults are assumed.
-The compressive stress--strain data are given with (positive) plastic stresses ``fc`` in Pascals and (positive) plastic strains ``ec`` in exactly the same way as **ElasticPlastic**.
+The Young's modulus ``E`` [Pa], Poisson's ratio ``v`` and density ``p`` are all explicitly given, as no defaults are assumed.
+The compressive stress--strain data are given with (positive) plastic stresses ``fc`` [Pa] (positive) plastic strains ``ec`` in exactly the same way as **ElasticPlastic**.
 The first value of ``fc`` is the stress at the end of the elastic region defined by slope ``E``, paired with the first value of ``ec`` of zero.
 For the tensile stresses, tension stiffening uses ``ft`` and ``et``, where ``ft`` are not the absolute values of tensile stress, but the relative tensile stress from the point of cracking.
 So the first data pairs are ``ft`` as 1 at ``et`` of 0, then dropping to ``ft`` as 0 at another value of ``et`` (0.001 recommended).
 Before cracking, the tensile stress--strain behaviour is linear, using the same Young's modulus ``E`` as for compression.
 Finally, the failure ratios ``fr`` are given, which are the ratio of the ultimate bi-axial to uni-axial compressive ultimate stress (default 1.16) and the ratio of uni-axial tensile to compressive stress at failure (default 0.0836), the latter will give a tensile failure stress of 35 * 0.0836 = 2.926 if the concrete maximum compressive stress is 35 MPa.
 To add the general concrete stress--strain data curve below as data to the **ConcreteSmearedCrack** class, the input (with variables representing numbers, and the cracking stress as 10% of peak stress f3) would look like:

 .. image:: /_images/smeared-crack.png
    :scale: 40 %